0xbadarg/armroper/README.md

 # ARM Roper [![Build Status](https://travis-ci.org/0xspx/armroper.svg?branch=master)](https://travis-ci.org/0xspx/armroper)

 Tool for searching the rop gadgets for ARM.
-Basically, refactorisation of MyROP, with futher plans for features like converting to python string, blah blah.
+Basically, refactorisation of the MyROP project, with further plans for features like converting to python string, blah blah.

 ## Installation

-For deps just run: sudo pip install -r requirements.txt After that you can try roper with: ./armroper.py -h
+For deps just run: sudo pip install -r requirements.txt Also you will need a capstone libs installed.
+After that you can try roper with: ./armroper.py -h

 ## Usage